PrestaShop/ADR/0018-horizontal-migration.md

 In our current migration strategy, migrating a page to Symfony requires switching the view from Smarty to Twig, switching listings from HelperList to Grid, switching forms from HelperForm to Symfony forms, applying the CQRS layer, and more.

-As a result of the migration, the Back office structure is heterogeneous, with some pages fully Symfony-based and others full legacy-based, increasing developer and performance overheaad.
-In addition, legacy subsistems must remain in place and continue being maintained, as long as there are legacy pages in PrestaShop.
+As a result of the migration, the Back office structure is heterogeneous, with some pages fully Symfony-based and others full legacy-based, increasing developer and performance overhead.
+In addition, legacy subsystems must remain in place and continue being maintained, as long as there are legacy pages in PrestaShop.
 However, we still have year's worth of work ahead of us.

 ## Decision